ATP Finals: Group standings

 When calculating tiebreakers, a match that ended in a retirement is counted as a 0–2 sets loss for the retiring player and a 2–0 sets win for their opponent, regardless of the actual score when the retirement occurred.
 When calculating the "Highest % of games won" tiebreaker, a match that ended in a retirement is disregarded.

 Singles venues

-Points and prize money

-The ATP Finals currently (2022) rewards the following points and prize money, per victory:
+ATP Finals is the men's premier indoor event of the season, only in three editions it was played outdoors; 1974, 2003 and 2004.